-V‑brakes, for our purposes, are a generic and misused term for the several varieties of caliper brakes that work by pinching the bicycle wheel’s rim between two brake blocks to create friction and slow the bike.
+V‑brakes, for the purposes of this post, are a generic and misused term for the several varieties of caliper brakes that work by pinching the bicycle wheel’s rim between two brake blocks to create friction and slow the bike.

-The big debate has arisen because disc brakes are a departure from established, proven technology and functionality.
+The big debate originally arose because disc brakes were a departure from traditional established touring bike design, which exclusively used cantilever or V‑brakes acting on the wheel rims.
 Tourers are generally reluctant to risk the reliability of their rides on new-fangled technology.

 The case for disc brakes on touring bikes